jhlink/Unity_360VideoPlayer/README.md

 This means that the default "Unlit/Texture" is missing in the build file.
 Go to Edit -> ProjectSettings -> Graphics -> Built-In Shader Settings.
 Ensure within the 'Always Included Shader' array that an element containing the "Unlit/Texture" exists.

+## Thanks!
+Has this library helped you in some capacity?

+Considering supporting me on [Patreon](https://www.patreon.com/bePatron?u=4334913)! 😆

+Your support helps me create, update, and polish more projects like this one!! 💪

 ## Credits
 - Kudos to arvtesh for this awesome Asynchronous operations for Unity library. ( UnityFx.Async on the Asset Store )